 The Inhalation Translation CRACK IT Challenge project team has created a website to share the 3Rs protocols for improved toxicity assessment of inhaled therapies developed through the project.
-The website can be accessed here.
+Find out more on the King's College website.

 Chronic inflammatory diseases of the airways, such as asthma and chronic obstructive pulmonary disease (COPD), remain areas of considerable unmet medical need.
 Few new drugs have made it to the clinic during the past 50 years, with many that perform well in preclinical animal studies failing in humans owing to lack of safety and/or efficacy.
 The failure to translate promising drug candidates from animal studies and other preclinical assays to humans has led to questions about the utility and relevance of current preclinical models and demand for more predictive tools.
 Animals (mainly rodents) are pre-dosed with candidate drugs and then exposed to a pro-inflammatory challenge (e.g. lipopolysaccharides (LPS)).
 Lung biopsies or lavage are then examined at defined time points to assess both anti-inflammatory efficacy and toxicity of the compound.
 This process has a number of limitations and uses a significant number of animals.